 Clutch Release Bearing

-The clutch release or throw out bearing depresses the pressure plate fingers, releasing the clutch.
-It contains a bearing that spins along with the spinning pressure plate as the clutch pedal is depressed.
-If this bearing is worn, a squealing or growling noise will be heard when applying the clutch pedal.
-A noisy release bearing will be heard through the transmission’s clutch housing.
+The clutch release or throwout bearing contains a collared bearing that spins along with the spinning pressure plate as the clutch pedal is depressed.
+A worn release bearing makes a squealing or growling sound heard from the transmission clutch housing when the clutch pedal is depressed.

-Bearings begin to growl as they wear or loose lubrication.
-A throw out bearing is no different; its lubrication is sealed inside.
-It's typically necessary to lubricate the shaft the bearing rides on during assembly.
+A throwout bearing begins to growl as it wears or loses lubrication.
+It is usually necessary to lubricate the shaft the bearing rides on during assembly.
 Check in the manufacturer's manual for assembly specifications.

 Listen for a chirping sound as the clutch pedal is first depressed.
-This is the worn (un-lubricated) release bearing contacting the fingers of the pressure plate's diaphragm.
-These fingers can also wear causing similar noise related issues.
+This sound is the worn (un-lubricated) release bearing contacting the fingers of the pressure plate's diaphragm.
+These fingers can also wear, causing similar noise-related issues.